elisenavidad/FDC-Storage/README.md

 This application was built for the purpose of computing reservoir volumes and flow-duration curves from a specified location and a specific curve number within the Dominican Republic (<a href="http://tethys.byu.edu/apps/storage-capacity/" target="_blank">Click here to go to the app</a>).
 The application builds on the work done by Michael Souffront in the Storage Capacity app.
 The application was designed using a python script, which was added to an ArcGIS Server as a geoprocessing service, and Tethys platform in combination with the ArcGIS API for JavaScript for the front end of the app.
 This application was created by Elise Jackson.

+For best results, ensure that pop-ups are allowed in the web browser.
+This enables the results page to open when the analysis has finished.
+The analysis takes an average of 7 minutes to run.
+Do not click within the map window while the process is running.

 ####Installation:

 ######Prerequisites: